-- Local Courts / Regional Courts
+- District Courts / Regional Courts

 - Higher Regional Courts

 - Federal High Court.

-District and Regional Courts have the same jurisdiction with respect to the issues they deal with, however certain matters of low value in terms of amounts in dispute, i.e. less than € 5,000.00 as well as minor criminal offences etc., are handled by the District Courts.
+District and Regional Courts have the same jurisdiction with respect to the issues they deal with, however certain matters of low value in terms of amounts in dispute, i.e. less than $\in$ 5,000.00, enforcements, register affairs, such as land register, company register as well as minor criminal offences etc., are handled by the District Courts.
 All other matters are dealt with in first instance by the Regional Courts.
+The Higher

-The Higher Regional Court and the Federal High Court have jurisdiction as court of appeal and court of revision respectively.
+Regional Court and the Federal High Court have jurisdiction as court of appeal and court of revision respectively.